 Eliot neighbors formed a neighbors group in 2001.
 Their first activities were an ice cream social and Halloween party.
 Previously, Eliot has hosted a neighborhood National Night Out event every other year.

-If you are interested in helping Eliot get reorganized, contact Alicia Sojourner at
+If you are interested in helping Eliot get reorganized, contact Darius Gray at

 The Eliot Neighborhood is in Ward 4.

 For your council representative's name, go to the

 East: CP Railroad

 Size: 239.2 acres, 28 blocks

 Housing: 1,072 housing units (511 single-family homes, eight townhouses, 47 apartments and six duplex units)

 Average year built (single-family houses) — 1949